 You are correct.
 Done.

 Line 226: Please provide computer code.
-Your description of the model is pretty good, but I would have much more confidence that I (and readers) really understand what you are doing if you provide the code.
+Your description of the mxodel is pretty good, but I would have much more confidence that I (and readers) really understand what you are doing if you provide the code.

-I *thought* we did include the R code as supplementary material with the manuscript submission.
+We *thought* we did include the R code as supplementary material with the manuscript submission.
 Regardless, we will be sure to include R code for all analyses and figures in our resubmission.

 Line 242: I think your definition of replacement rate ignores self-replacement.
 For example, if cover of species i does not change, it could reflect zero replacement (your assumption), or it could reflect the loss of a number of ramets balanced by recruitment of an equal number of ramets.
 By ignoring self-replacements, you might be underestimating replacement rate, and that could influence your estimate of the immigration rate (which depends on the replacement rate).
 I am not sure if this is a serious problem or not, but you need to address it.

 You are correct, our definition of replacement rate does ignore self-replacement, which could indeed lead to an underestimate.
-This is simply a limitation of our approach; there is simply no practical way to determine rates of self-replacement in annual census data.
-However, we do not feel it is a serious problem.
-Species richness in our sites ranges from 34 to 78; we feel the self-replacement in these diverse communities is unlikely to be so high that it would dramatically influence our estimates of replacement.
+This is a limitation of our approach; there is no practical way to determine rates of self-replacement in annual census data of perennial species.
+However, we do not think it is a serious problem.
+First, species richness in our sites ranges from 34 to 78 with relatively high evenness; any individual would, on average, be more likely to be replaced by an individual of a different species than by a conspecific.
+Second, a large proportion of the community is long-lived and relatively slow-growing perennial and clonal plants which are unlikely to have high self-replacement at the small spatial and temporal scales considered here (i.e. a plant dying and being replaced by another plant of the same species from one census year to another).
+Replacement by means of vegetative expansion from a neighboring plant in the system is thus likely to be the overwhelmingly most common (we do have data on seedling recruitment rates in the system, which are low in the absence of disturbances, but not on clonal growth).
+We thus feel the self-replacement in these diverse communities is unlikely to be so high that it would dramatically influence our estimates of replacement.

 It should be noted that our Bayesian method of estimating immigration rate does not depend on replacement rate; it depends on the relative abundances of species in the turf vs. site communities.
 This lack of dependency means that any potential underestimate in replacement rate would not indirectly affect model behavior through the immigration (m).